infoeducatie/gazeta/wp-content/plugins/gitium/readme.txt

 Alternatively, go into your WordPress dashboard and click on Plugins -> Add Plugin and search for `Gitium`.
 Then, click on Install and, after that, on Activate Now.

 = Usage =

-Activate the plugin and follow the on-screen instructions under the `Code` menu.
+Activate the plugin and follow the on-screen instructions under the `Gitium` menu.

 _IMPORTANT_: Gitium does its best not to version your WordPress core, neither your `/wp-content/uploads` folder.

 == Frequently Asked Questions ==

+= Could not connect to remote repository? =

+If you encounter this kind of error you can try to fix it by setting the proper username of the .git directory.

+Example: chown -R www-data:www-data .git

 = Is this plugin considered stable? =

-Right now this plugin is considered alpha quality and should be used in production environments only by adventurous kinds.
+Yes, we consider the plugin stable after extensive usage in production environments at Presslabs, with hundreds of users and powering sites with hundreds of millions of pageviews per month.

 = What will happen in case of conflicts? =